While the winter season is often marked by holiday celebrations and family get-togethers, ’tis the season to catch a cold or get the flu, too.

 RELATED: Why Is My Heart Rate Higher When I’m Sick?

-9 Ways to Boost Your Immune System
+9 Ways to Support Your Immune System

 1. Get plenty of sleep.